csRon/autodoe/README.md

 *autodoe* helps you generate, process and analyze experimental plans based on Design of Experiments.

 It generates experimental plans, maps the plan to your given factor values, creates a well ordered folder structure, processes given input scripts and analyzes the experiments output.
-That might help you when you want to perform parameter analyses or create statistical significant data for machine learning based on an experiment or a simulation.
+That might help you when you want to perform parameter analyzes or create statistical significant data for machine learning based on an experiment or a simulation.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: